carlosmarcelomorales/Task-e-commerce/README.md

 The test will be discussed together in the offices of Promofarma Enjoy Coding!
 When you are done pls ping me here: daniel.vaquero@promocionesfarma.com

+NOTES:

+At first I started planning the relationship between Product & Seller as a Many-To-Many, but then I simplified because I thought that it would have more sense to control de stock if the product belongs only to one seller.